 Why you should add extra security to your Member Pages

-There are three main reasons to add extra security your Member Pages:
+There are three main reasons to add extra security to your Member Pages:

 - Most people don't want their Member Pages indexed by search engines (like Google).
 The best way to prevent indexing is by adding extra security to your Member Page which automatically sends a strong "do not index" signal to Google and other search engines.
 This does not necessarily work 100% of the time since search engines can choose to ignore the signal, but that very rarely happens.